Aarushi-GKMIT/project-mkdocs-documentation/docs/functional/overview.md

-# Functional Overview
+# System Overview

-The **Deployment Pipeline (Vercel Clone)** automates the process of building, deploying, and hosting frontend applications directly from GitHub repositories.
+The **Deployment Pipeline** automates the process of building, deploying, and hosting frontend applications directly from GitHub repositories.
 It enables users to go from source code to a live, shareable URL without manual setup or server configuration.

 ---

-## How It Works
+## Workflow Summary

 When a user provides a GitHub repository URL and triggers deployment, the system executes a series of automated functions that ensure seamless application delivery.

-### Step-by-Step Process
+### End-to-End Deployment Flow

 1. **Repository Cloning**
    - The API server authenticates the GitHub URL provided by the user.